 Other Crate and Barrel Custom Upholstery Picks

-This post was sponsored by Crate and Barrel.
+This blog post was sponsored by Crate and Barrel.
 All opinions are my own.
 Partnerships like these make Style Charade possible!